 Gwynedd Archaeological Trust has been asked by Capita Symonds to undertake an archaeological assessment in advance of the construction of a wastewater treatment scheme at Llwyngwril, Gwynedd (SH58300920).
-The scheme has three principal components: a wastewater treatment works/temporary working area, a proposed rising main that runs northwards from the works to a possible storage tank/pump station and a temporary construction access that runs from the southwest along the landward side of the railway line before crossing the railway line to reach the treatment works (Figure 1).
-A 50 metre "corridor" along both sides of the rising main has been advised to be included in the assessment to account for any changes to the project design.
+The scheme has three principal components: a wastewater treatment works/ temporary working area, a proposed rising main that runs northwards from the works to a possible storage tank/pump station and a temporary construction access that runs from the southwest along the landward side of the railway line before crossing the railway line to reach the treatment works (Figure 1).
+This report focuses on the temporary access road.
 The area affected is shown on Capita Symonds Drawing No. 2442/0000/0020.P1